Intersection vectors over tilings with applications to gentle algebras and cluster algebras: Tilings and permissible arcs

 \begin{definition} A {\it partial triangulation} $\fT$ of $(\fS, \fM)$ is a collection of pairwise compatible arcs in $\fC(\fS)$.
 In this case, the triple $(\fS, \fM,\fT)$ is called a {\it tiling}. \end{definition}

 Let $(\fS, \fM, \fT)$ be a tiling.
 Then $\fS$ is divided by $\fT$ into a collection of regions (also called {\it tiles}).
-We consider the following types of tiles (see Figure \ref{f:tile-type} and Figure~\ref{f:tile-type 2}): \begin{enumerate} \item[(I)] momogons, that is, loops, with exactly one unmarked boundary component in their interior; \item[(II)] digons with exactly one unmarked boundary component in their interior; \item[(III)] three-gons bounded by two boundaries and one arc in $\fT$ and whose interior contains no unmarked boundary component of $\fS$; \item[(IV)] $m$-gons, with $m\ge 3$ vertices and whose edges are arcs in $\fT$ and one boundary segment, and whose interior contains no unmarked boundary component of $\fS$; \item[(V)] $m$-gons, with $m\ge 3$ vertices and whose edges are arcs in $\fT$ and whose interior contains no unmarked boundary component of $\fS$. \end{enumerate} Throughout, by a tiling $(\fS,\fM,\fT)$, we mean a tiling with tiles of type $\text{(I)}$-$\text{(V)}$.
+We consider the following types of tiles (see Figure~\ref{f:tile-type 2}): \begin{enumerate} \item[(I)] monogons, that is, loops, with exactly one unmarked boundary component in their interior; \item[(II)] digons with exactly one unmarked boundary component in their interior; \item[(III)] three-gons bounded by two boundaries and one arc in $\fT$ and whose interior contains no unmarked boundary component of $\fS$; \item[(IV)] $m$-gons, with $m\ge 3$ vertices and whose edges are arcs in $\fT$ and one boundary segment, and whose interior contains no unmarked boundary component of $\fS$; \item[(V)] $m$-gons, with $m\ge 3$ vertices and whose edges are arcs in $\fT$ and whose interior contains no unmarked boundary component of $\fS$. \end{enumerate} Throughout this paper, we also make the following convention.